A Robot Web for Distributed Many-Device Localisation: Discussion and Conclusions

 \section{Discussion and Conclusions}

-We have presented a breakthrough method for distributed multi-robot localisation in the context of a larger `Robot Web' vision for how heterogeneous groups of intelligent robots and devices of the future could cooperate and coordinate.
+We have presented a method for distributed multi-robot localisation in the context of a larger `Robot Web' vision for how heterogeneous groups of intelligent robots and devices of the future could cooperate and coordinate.
 This approach could be important at a time when many different companies and organisations are building spatially aware devices, and offers a distributed, inter-operable alternative to a single unified cloud maps solution.

 As the performance and scale of many-robot systems may greatly improve due to work such as ours, it is important to consider potential ethical concerns.
 A robust, large-scale robot group or `swarm' has many possible positive applications, such as the automation of farming or environmental surveillance via many low-cost devices, which could be much more efficient overall than a small number of large devices.
-However, there are possible negative uses such as swarms of weaponised drones.
+However, there are possible ethical concerns with swarms of autonomous, weaponised drones

-A key question is about the possible danger of a robot group which is able to localise and control itself without the need for centralised control --- could the group cause harm by escaping the control of its human operators?
-On the other hand, there is an ethical risk with following a path towards fully centralised control of AI devices using a cloud service run by a single large organisation such as a company or nation state, which possibly places a great deal of power in a single place.